react-native-elements/react-native-elements/website/blog/2021-08-12-auto-generation-of-docs.md

 ## Future

 Some of the components are class-based.
-They are: Input, SearchBar, Rating.(from https://github.com/Monte9/react-native-ratings)
+They are: Input, SearchBar, Rating.(from https://github.com/Monte9/react-native-ratings).
+If you change the components to Functional/hooks based please remove it from the array of `filesToExclude` under `website/scripts/docgen/getComponentFiles.ts`.
+These are the paths of the component files for which the process is still manual.

 So, generating the documentation doesn't come up well for these components.
 Due to the existing structure `react-docgen-typescript` fails to generate relevant result for them.
 We are therefore looking for contributions on these components to make them Fuctional/Hooks based.

 Thanks.
 Hope you like the new workflow.
 Looking forward for improvements and contributions to it.